 Achasan is a mountain that I didn’t climb until recently.
 I regret not climbing it sooner though, as the mountain has quickly become one of my favourites within the city limits.
 It offers some stunning views as well as walks that are medium in both difficulty and length.

-The mountain is a bit harder to reach, and I used this fantastic guide to reach the mountain.
+The mountain is a bit harder to reach, and I found a guide online covering how to reach the mountain.
 Once you reach the bottom of the mountain, it takes around 30 minutes to reach the top.
 This is where you will find most of the views in the images here.

 You can also continue past the peak, as the track continues for an hour or two down the other side of the mountain.
 If you are looking for a longer hike, then I recommend continuing past the peak and walking down the other side towards Yangwon Station.